 We collect an IP address from all visitors to our Site.
 An IP address is a number that is automatically assigned to your computer when you use the Internet.
 We use IP addresses to help diagnose problems with our server, administer our Site, analyze trends, track users’ activity, gather broad demographic information for aggregate use in order for us to improve the site, and deliver customized, personalized content.
-IP addresses are not linked to personally identifiable information.

 Use of “Cookies”: